- Home

 2. Failing to consider tax on pension withdrawals

-Any withdrawals over your 25% tax-free cash lump sum are considered part of your income and taxed at your marginal rate.
+Any withdrawals over your 25% tax-free cash lump sum are considered part of your income and will therefore be taxed at your marginal rate.
 This means that the value of your withdrawal will be reduced by the tax you pay, and could potentially also push you into a higher rate tax bracket.
 Read more in our article How much tax will I pay when I withdraw my pension?

 If you withdraw more than your tax-free 25%, you’ll also reduce your Annual Allowance, which is the amount you can contribute to your pension each year and still benefit from tax relief.
-By taking more than your 25% tax-free lump sum, your allowance will fall from £60,000 to £10,000, known as the Money Purchase Annual Allowance (MPAA).
+By taking more than your 25% tax-free lump sum, your allowance will fall from £60,000 to £10,000, and become known as the Money Purchase Annual Allowance (MPAA).
 If you’re still paying into your pension and hoping to build up your retirement fund, this could be a major disadvantage in the long run.
 Find out more in our article What is the Money Purchase Annual Allowance?

-Book your free pension review
+Get your free no-obligation pension consultation

-If you’re considering getting professional financial advice, Unbiased is offering Rest Less members a free pension review.
-It’s a chance to have a qualified local advisor give an unbiased assessment of your retirement savings.
+If you’re considering getting professional financial advice, Fidelius is offering Rest Less members a free pension consultation.
+It’s a chance to have an independent financial advisor give an unbiased assessment of your retirement savings.
+Fidelius is rated 4.7/5 from over 1,500 reviews on VouchedFor.
+Capital at risk.

 3. Not saving enough for retirement